hannibunny/mlbook/_sources/machinelearning/svm.md

 ```

-In {ref}`the image below <vargamma>` for 4 different values of $\gamma$ the discriminant learned from the given training data is shown.
+In {ref}`the image below <svcgammainfluence>` for 4 different values of $\gamma$ the discriminant learned from the given training data is shown.
 As can be seen, the smaller the value of $\gamma$, the wider the spherical kernel and the smoother the sum of the kernels and the corresponding discriminant.
 I.e. a smaller $\gamma$ reduces the potentential for overfitting.